Azure/AzureDataLake/docs/PowerShell/Tutorials.md

 This is the dataset that will be used for the examples in this document.

 For all the examples, you will need the Azure Data Lake account that was created.
 To get it open a powershell window and type the command "Get-AzureDataLakeAccount".
-Note the "Name" property of the account.
+Note the "Name" property of the account, that is referred to as "<your ADL account name>" in rest of this document.

 ### Setup your root directory for each reference